-To specify the values for all the bind variables we take the help of USING clause of Execute Immediate Statement.
+Therefore, to specify the values for all the bind variables we take the help of USING clause of Execute Immediate Statement.
 By applying ‘USING’ clause we list down all the values for every bind variable used in the SQL statement that we desire to execute dynamically.

 Now that we have learnt what are bind variables and Using Clause of Execute Immediate statement let’s do an example.

 Example of Execute Immediate with Using Clause

 For the demonstration we will insert the data into a table.
 And for that we will use the Execute Immediate statement.
 Also, to enhance the security and the performance we will be using bind variable with the Insert DML.

 In order to do that we will first need a table into which we can insert the data.
 Therefore, let’s quickly create one.
 And like always I will be keeping the code as simple as possible for easy understanding of the concept.